Yeshan-Wang/Hateful-Memes-Detection/README.md

 # Hateful-Memes-Detection
 This repository contains all code that has been used for my thesis project.
 The project aims to explore the impact of data augmentation, feature extraction by image captioning, text encoder selection, and ensemble learning on hateful meme detection.

-# Preparation before reproducing all codes
+# Getting started: Preparation before reproducing all codes

-## Data
+## Download dataset
 The dataset used for my thesis project is the Facebook Hateful Memes Dataset, which is the largest annotated memes dataset that contains more than 10K memes with gold labels.
 Since the dataset contains some offensive and distasteful memes that may be disturbing to some people, Facebook AI Research strictly restrict the dissemination of this dataset.
 Anyone who wants to use this dataset for academic research must fill out a form and agree to the dataset license agreement on this website: https://hatefulmemeschallenge.com/#download

 ## Environment Setting